smnorris/bcfishpass/model/precipitation/README.md

 ## Method

-1. Manually download ClimateBC .tif file from [Climate BC](https://climatebc.ca/SpatialData), choose `Historical normals`, `Annual`, `Normal_1991-2020` and download `MAP` to `data` folder
-2. Overlay ClimateBC raster with fundamental watersheds, deriving MAP for each fundamental watershed
+1. Overlay ClimateBC MAP raster with fundamental watersheds, deriving MAP for each fundamental watershed
-3. Calculate average (area-weighted) upstream MAP for each distinct watershed code / local code combination
+2. Calculate average (area-weighted) upstream MAP for each distinct watershed code / local code combination

 The output table can be joined to streams or points on the FWA watershed network.